Venice Photo Tour Details

 May 19, 2019

 Campo Santa Maria Formosa is a beautiful square where we will start our exploration of Venice.
 This will be our “home campo” for our stay.
 We will point out the best coffee bars, ATM machines and the local laundry service.
-We will spend some time exploring this square and the nearby ones including San Marco, SS Filipo & Giacomao and Santi Giovanni e Paolo.
+We will spend some time exploring this square and the nearby ones including San Marco, SS Filipo & Giacomo and Santi Giovanni e Paolo.

 We will have an early dinner at 6:30 pm so that we can arrive in time to claim our spots on the Accademia Bridge for sunset and blue hour photography.
 In the distance, along the Grand Canal, you’ll see the church of Santa Maria della Salute, a very photogenic building that offers a stellar anchor point for a wonderful composition.
-This is a very magical place to photograph sunset and blue hour.
+This is a magical place to photograph sunset and blue hour.